FAQ

 We welcome children aged 12 and older.
 Exceptions for younger children can be made for exclusive-use bookings.

 Absolutely.
 Both camps are available for exclusive use – ideal for families, retreats, or private groups seeking a custom wilderness experience.
-And if you want to hold an event like a wedding or corporate retreat at our camps, they expand to 30 tents each, accommodating 60 guests in each camp.
+And if you want to hold an event like a wedding or corporate retreat at our camps, we can also accommodate this.

 CLIMATE, CLOTHING & PACKING